Last Updated on 23rd August 2023 by max2021

-Firstly, you may be wondering whether or not your shed or garage actually contains asbestos……check to see if the roof is made of a grey coloured corrugated material.
+Firstly, you may be wondering whether or not your shed or garage or even your garage roof actually contains asbestos……check to see if the roof is made of a grey-coloured corrugated material.
 If it is, then it more than likely contains asbestos.

 If it is made of another material such as reinforced plastic or corrugated iron, then it won’t contain asbestos.

 Any panels that are made of asbestos cement will be resistant to harsh weather conditions, so any boarding panels used on the outside of the structure that are exposed to the elements will probably contain asbestos.